 A False Sense of Security

 Friction refers to anything that impedes the customers’ journey through the sales funnel.
-Forced registration, tedious form-filling and time-consuming authentication processes are all elements that can frustrate clients and cause them to take their business elsewhere.
-In effect, inappropriate fraud prevention measures that hinder the shopping journey to the point of abandonment, often cost merchants more than actual fraud.
+Forced registration, tedious form-filling, and time-consuming authentication processes are all elements that can frustrate shoppers and cause them to take their business elsewhere.
+In effect, inappropriate fraud prevention measures that hinder the shopping journey to the point of cart abandonment, often cost merchants more than actual fraud.

-From bad to worse, the revised Payment Services Directive (PSD2) soon to be fully enforced within the European Economic Area will require strong customer authentication (SCA) for most card not present transactions.
+For merchants within the European Economic Area, PSD2 compliance will require strong customer authentication (SCA) for most card-not-present transactions.
 This mandated friction will impact everyone: the shopper, the retailer striving to offer the most convenient and fastest checkout experience, and the issuer who’s promoting cards as an easy online payment method.
-Fortunately, under PSD2 some orders will qualify for a Transaction Risk Analysis (TRA), that does not involve any friction for the customer.
-But merchants need to keep their fraud rates below specific thresholds to be able to push more transactions to TRA.
+Fortunately, under PSD2, some orders will qualify for a Transaction Risk Analysis (TRA), that does not involve any friction for the customer.
+But merchants need to keep their fraud rates below specific thresholds in order to maximize TRA exemptions and minimize the PSD2 revenue hit.

 Happier Customers = Higher Revenues

 In today’s competitive eCommerce market, relying on ill-adapted, outdated, or one-size-fits-all fraud prevention solutions is no longer sustainable.
-In fact, 74% of shoppers would switch brands if they found the checkout process too cumbersome.
-It’s also important to bear in mind that an absence of feedback is not a sign of satisfaction: 1 out of 26 disgruntled customers may outspokenly complain, but 91% will simply abandon their carts, with 51% never coming back.
-Considering millennial shoppers have been coined ‘alpha-influencers’, effective in shaping the behavior and purchasing decisions of their social circles, it’s no wonder US businesses lose more than $62 billion annually due to poor customer experience.
+While 1 out of 26 disgruntled shoppers will complain about a bad customer experience, 91% will simply abandon their carts, with 51% never coming back.
+Considering millennial shoppers have been coined ‘alpha-influencers’, effective in shaping the behavior and purchasing decisions of their social circles, it’s no wonder businesses see $62 billion lost annually due to poor customer experience.

 Modern consumers want to be able to reach the products and services they use with the greatest ease possible, across digital and physical channels, and with seamless transitions between the two.
 Forrester’s Customer Experience Index found that CX top performers achieve a 17% compound average growth rate, besting brands lagging at the bottom by 14%.
 A single 1-point improvement in the CX Index generates an average revenue increase of $823 million over three years for a company with $1 billion in annual turnover.